 So, that’s it for today on the first possible natural disaster you could encounter on the trail, that I wanted to take a look at, namely, Forest Fires.
 As I noted above, they are not something to be trifled with.

 If you happen to come across one on the trail, get as far away as you can, as quickly as possible.
 They move very fast and can engulf you in seconds, so stopping to take a happy snap for your buddies is a really bad idea!

-As always, remember to do your homework if you’re planning on hiking somewhere new, or where forest fires may be common.
+As always, remember to do your homework if you’re planning on hiking somewhere new, or where forest and wild fires may be common.
 A little bit of planning could truly be the difference between life and death.

 Keep your wits about you if you’re out hiking in areas prone to forest fires in ripe conditions, and always have a plan for an escape route i.e. a fast way to get to safety if the need should arise.
 That’s a good idea in general though, not just in terms of forest fires 😉 Also, be sure to look out for notices and check with other hikers or park officials in case they may know about something you don’t.

 I hope you found this post useful, if so, please share it around 🙂